tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics201/linux/03_basictools.md

 $ chmod a+r filename ## Give all users read access
 $ chmod u=rw,g=r,o=r filename ## Give user read and write permission, group and other only read permission.
 ```
-#### Recursive rermissions with -R
+#### Recursive updating permissions with -R
-To apply permissions recursively to all files and subdirectories within a directory, use the -R option:
+To apply permissions recursively to all files and subdirectories within a directory, use the **-R** option:
 ```
 $ chmod -R g+rx /path/to/directory
 ```